j127/metalsmith-sass/README.md

 Metalsmith()
   .source("src/")
   .destination("build/")
-  .use(sass({
+  .use(
+    sass({
-    outputDir: "css/"   // This changes the output dir to "build/css/" instead of "build/scss/" }))
+      outputDir: "css/", // This changes the output dir to "build/css/" instead of "build/scss/" })
+  )
   .build(function () {
     done();
   });